How to Fix iMessage (iCloud & AppStore)

 In April 2014, Apple implemented new checks on their severs to make sure all iMessage packets are authenticated, these new checks ultimately led to the discovery of the "SId Bug" in the BIOS of some motherboard's which can cause a hackingtosh to have an invalid or duplicated platform UUID because 'SystemId' is not initialised correctly.

-Since FileNVRAM also needs to use the value of 'SystemId' it is important to make sure your BIOS does not suffer from the 'SId Bug' so now is a good time to jump over to Part-2 of the guide and read the section on the 'The SId Bug' , check to see if your BIOS is effected by it and apply the fix if necessary.
+Since FileNVRAM also needs to use the value of 'SystemId' it is important to make sure your BIOS does not suffer from the 'SId Bug' so now is a good time to jump over to Part-2 of the guide and check to see if your BIOS is effected by it and apply the fix if necessary.

 4. The version of FileNVRam.dynib included in the modules attachment of this guide is V1.1.2 this version is recommend for all Chimera Versions up-to 2.2.1.
-If you are using Chimera Version 3.0 or later then TonyMacx86 recommends that you use version 1.1.3. of FileNVRAM which you can download directly from this link, download and unzip the archive, you only need the file called 'FileNVRAM.dylib' copy and paste it in the /Extra/modules folder, delete the old version first if already there - alternatively download the attached archive which contains both version of FileNVRAM.
+If you are using Chimera Version 3.0 or later then TonyMacx86 recommends that you use version 1.1.3 of FileNVRAM which you can download directly from this link, download and unzip the archive, you only need the file called 'FileNVRAM.dylib' copy and paste it in the /Extra/modules folder, delete the old version first if already there - alternatively download the attached archive which contains both version of FileNVRAM and replace your exsisting version with the correct one.

-A small number of users have encountered issues with Chimera Version 3+ and have either stuck with FileNVRAM V1.1.2 or backed out Chimera to version 2.2.1 and FileNVRAM V1.1.2.
-I'm sure that these are just small teething issues with this major update of Chimera and should be resolved in the next release.
+A small number of users have encountered issues with Chimera Version 3+ and have either stuck with FileNVRAM V1.1.2 or backed out Chimera to version 2.2.1 and FileNVRAM V1.1.2 this seems to effect some users running OSX 10.8 x (Mountain Lion).
+If your running Mavericks then use the latest versions of Chimera and FileNVRAM.

 Please note that if you have recently updated to Chimera V3.0 or later and are injecting 'SystemId' in order to negate the SId bug then you must use the SMBIOS injection method, please see Part-2 (Step-7, Path B) for more info if you have not already done this.